seacloud-lab/seadb-admin-docs/manual/setup/build_from_source.md

 export JWT_PRIVATE_KEY="<at-least-32-random-characters>"
 ```

-Pebble stores SeaDB's key-value data in `$SEADB_DATA_DIR/base`; no running
+Pebble stores SeaDB's key-value data in `$SEADB_DATA_DIR/base`.
+It is supported
-FoundationDB server or cluster file is required.
-Pebble is for single-node
-deployments only.
+for single-node deployments only.

 ### 2. Create an admin account